Chdata/LC-Antiphobia/Thunderstore/README.md

 # LC-Antiphobia
  Chdata's Antiphobia Mod for Lethal Company

+ It's a client-side replacement that changes shotguns into trumpets, turrets into basscannons, and beehives into popcorn.

+ There is also a nice setting for those with Epilepsy to turn off the spinning fan in the start room.

 # Features:
 - Fixed Arachnophobia Mode (Removes the spider's fangs floating with the text)
-- Trypophobia Mode (Fear or disgust of a pattern of holes - replaces texture on Circuit Beehive with wood or replaces the model with popcorn)
+- Trypophobia Mode (Fear or disgust of a pattern of holes - replaces Circuit Beehive texture with wood or replaces the model with popcorn)
 - Hoplophobia Mode (Severe anxiety towards firearms - replaces turrets and shotguns with basscannons and trumpets)
+- Epilepsy Mode (Disables the fan in the start room from spinning.
+It also removes the basscannon's particle effects.)

 Check out the preview videos!